Sttark/prodpro-mime-builder/README.md

 If all went well, you should see the job in your queue on the DFE.
 If not, the DFE tends to have helpful error response messages

+### Alternate FileSpec

+* If you do not want to send a full MIME package, specify an accessible file
+* `<FileSpec MimeType="application/pdf" URL="file://192.168.2.225/Public-1/Graphics/Artwork/G/G2 CBD/IO#113460/Press Files/113460-GC-FF01-2SKU.pdf" />`
+* `file://Commodore64//Public-1` is acceptable format assuming you have a networked drive named `Commodore64`